lukaszsobek/color-picker/README.md

 ### Issues:
 - Currently the suggestions are one letter behind
-- a couple of action and reducer tests are missing
+- A couple of reducer tests are missing
-- functions inside App.js are not tested
+- Functions inside App.js are not tested
+- Fix App test